Published on Wednesday 16, September 2020

 IMCL is always advocating for individual outcomes and fairer laws to make sure that members of our local community are treated fairly by their landlords.
 While we ordinarily have a strong public and community housing focus, when COVID-19 hit and workplaces were shut down with thousands of workers in the inner-city losing their jobs, the emerging need among private tenants at risk of eviction meant we needed to pivot our service delivery to act quickly in response.

-In early March, we helped create an alliance with a range of legal services and social organisations including the Federation of Community Legal Centres, the Council to Homeless Persons and the Victorian Council of Social Service, to give input into the new regulatory scheme.
+As the pandemic hit in March 2020, we helped create an alliance with a range of legal services and social organisations including the Federation of Community Legal Centres, the Council to Homeless Persons and the Victorian Council of Social Service, to give input into the new regulatory scheme.
 We aimed to ensure that the legal and policy changes would support tenants experiencing financial hardship, and that evictions would only occur in exceptional circumstances in order to give effect to the public health objectives of the restrictions on movement.

 Important changes to the law we helped to secure include: